stylers-cloud/storybook-addon-stylerscloud/README.md

 To get domain hashes required in `stylersCloudNonProdDomains` you can use this code:

-1. open domain where stylers.cloud should run
+1. open domain where stylers.cloud should run (eg. dev.example.com)
 2. run code below in devtools console
 3. output of script is hash of domain you are currently on (insert it to `stylersCloudNonProdDomains`)